isabella232/orange-trust-badge-ios/README.md

 It also :

 - Works on iPhone and iPad using Autolayout (iPad Multitasking supported)
-- Localized in 2 languages (English,French)
+- Localized in 2 languages (English, French)
 - Written in Swift 4.0 but works in Objective-C or Swift based Projects
 - API hooks
 - UI Customization